wavefunction91/ExchCXX/README.md

 # License

-ExchCXX is made freely available under the terms of the 3-Clause BSD library.
+ExchCXX is made freely available under the terms of the 3-Clause BSD license.
 See LICENSE.txt for details.

 # Acknowledgements